How to Access Hidden Secret “Advanced Configuration” Pages in Mozilla Firefox, Google Chrome and Opera Web Browsers?

-Today in this tutorial, we are going to tell you how to access hidden secret "Advanced Configuration" pages in popular web browsers such as Mozilla Firefox, Google Chrome and Opera.
+Today in this tutorial, we are going to tell you how to access hidden secret “Advanced Configuration” or Experiments pages in popular web browsers such as Mozilla Firefox, Google Chrome, Opera, Microsoft Edge and Internet Explorer.

-All these 3 browsers come with a secret page which allows you to enable or disable many advanced settings which are not generally available to configure from browser Options window.
+All these web browsers come with a secret page which allows you to enable or disable many advanced settings which are not generally available to configure from browser Options window.

 Using these hidden configuration pages, you can enable many new experimental features which are disabled by default in the browser.
 You can also disable many unnecessary features which you don't need or don't like in your browser.